Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Solving the Binary Paint Shop problem with QAOA

 where $\text{RCC}_{i,j}$ is the set of gates not commuting with $\sigma_z^{(i)}\sigma_z^{(j)}$ called the reverse causal cone of the correlation function, $\text{supp}(\text{RCC}_{i,j})$ is the support of the reverse causal cone, i.e. the minimal set of qubits the reverse causal cone acts on, and $\ket{+_{\text{supp}(\text{RCC}_{i,j})}}=\bigotimes_{l \in \text{supp}(\text{RCC}_{i,j})} 1/\sqrt{2}\left(\ket{0}_l+\ket{1}_l\right)$ is the superposition state of all computational basis states of the qubits in the reverse causal cone.
 The support of the reverse causal cone can be constructed in an iterative procedure \cite{farhi2014quantum, Streif_2020}: for each layer in the QAOA circuit we add all new neighbors in the problem graph of the support of the reverse causal cone of a QAOA circuit with one level less starting with the two qubits that define the correlation function.
 Therefore, the number of qubits affecting the expectation value depends on the number of QAOA levels $p$ and the topology of the problem.
 The binary paint shop instances can be represented as graphs with bounded degree of $4$, thus the reverse causal cone includes up to $3^{p+1}-1$ qubits.
 For $p=\{1,2\}$ this results in system sizes that can be simulated using a standard desktop computer, independent of the actual size of the instance.
 After calculating the individual correlation functions independently we find the QAOA expectation value by using Eq.~(\ref{eq:sum_expectation_value}).

-In Fig.~\ref{fig:numerics}, we show the expected color changes from the QAOA output averaged over all instances together with the average result of the greedy algorithm presented in Fig.~\ref{alg:greedy}.
+In Fig.~\ref{fig:numerics}, we show the expected color changes from the QAOA output averaged over all instances together with the average result of the greedy algorithm, see Fig.~\ref{alg:greedy}, and exact solutions for up to $n=20$ cars.
 Low-depth QAOA with $p=\{1,2\}$ performs worse than the polynomial-time greedy algorithm, while for $p=3$ levels the performance gap nearly vanishes.
 For $p=\{4,5\}$ QAOA outperforms the greedy algorithm.